temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 The Temporal Cluster stores the complete Event History for the entire lifecycle of a Workflow Execution.
 There is a hard limit of 50,000 Events in a Workflow Execution Event History, as well as a hard limit of 50 MB in terms of size.
 The Temporal Cluster logs a warning at every 10,000 Events.
-When the Event History reaches 50,000 Events or the size limit of 50MB, the Workflow Execution is forcefully terminated.
+When the Event History reaches 50,000 Events or the size limit of 50 MB, the Workflow Execution is forcefully terminated.

-To prevent "runaway" Workflow Executions, you can use the Workflow Execution Timeout, the Workflow Run Timeout, or both.
+To prevent _runaway_ Workflow Executions, you can use the Workflow Execution Timeout, the Workflow Run Timeout, or both.
 A Workflow Execution Timeout can be used to limit the duration of Workflow Execution Chain, and a Workflow Run Timeout can be used to limit the duration an individual Workflow Execution (Run).

 You can use the [Continue-As-New](/concepts/what-is-continue-as-new) feature to close the current Workflow Execution and create a new Workflow Execution in a single atomic operation.